 List of Required Courses

-GR 101 and GR 102 may be counted towards the major only if a student also completes their CUA language requirement in Latin ( = LAT 101-102-103-104).
+GR 101 and GR 102, if taken at CUA, may be moved over to count towards the major after a student completes their CUA language requirement in Latin ( = LAT 101-102-103-104).
+(The reverse is also true, if a student completes their language requirement in Greek.)

-- CLAS elective
+- Major elective by approval

-- CLAS elective
+- Major elective by approval

-- CLAS elective
+- Major elective by approval

-- CLAS elective
+- Major elective by approval

 - CLAS 425 (1 cr) + CLAS 426 (2 cr): Senior Project ( = independent research supervised by a faculty member, CLAS 425 taken in the fall and CLAS 426 taken in the spring)